 This internship reports to the Relationships Department.
 This department is responsible for donor relations, corporate sponsorship, special events and fundraising for both Proctors and theREP.
 Responsibilities can include planning and executing fundraising events, preparing and delivery of donor communications and events (which can include scheduling backstage events), assisting with launches and marketing of new fundraising initiatives, assisting with solicitation efforts, collecting data for grant applications, assisting with stewardship and cultivation of donors and prospects, attending weekly Relationships Department meetings and other duties.
 This position is available in the Fall, Spring or Summer and some nighttime hours may be required.
 Ideal candidates will be interested in working in the non-profit industry, be detail-oriented, have customer service experience, be organized, have good interpersonal demeanor and moderate computer skills.

 This internship reports to the Education Program Manager.
-Responsibilities can include assisting in creation of Education materials such as the Season and Summer Brochures, attending marketing, programming and education meetings, assisting in marketing strategies for programs and research.
+Responsibilities can include assisting in creation of Education Department marketing materials such as the Season Brochure and the School of the Performing Arts Brochures; attending marketing, programming and education meetings; assisting in marketing strategies for programs and research.
 This position is available in the Spring and Summer.
-Ideal candidates will be interested in the arts, be detail-oriented, be organized, have good interpersonal demeanor and moderate computer skills.
+Ideal candidates will be interested in the performing and visual arts, be detail-oriented, be organized, have good interpersonal demeanor and moderate computer skills.

 AFTER SCHOOL MEDIA INTERNSHIP